Andrew Holness

-Andrew Michael Holness, (born 22 July 1972) is a Jamaican politician who has served as Prime Minister of Jamaica since 3 March 2016, having previously served from 2011 to 2012, and as leader of the Jamaica Labour Party (JLP) since 2011.
+Andrew Michael Holness, MP (born 22 July 1972) is a Jamaican politician who has served as Prime Minister of Jamaica since 3 March 2016, having previously served from 2011 to 2012, and as leader of the Jamaica Labour Party (JLP) since 2011.

 Holness previously served as prime minister from 23 October 2011 to 5 January 2012.
 He succeeded Bruce Golding as prime minister and decided to go to the polls in the 29 December 2011 general election in an attempt to get his own mandate from the Jamaican electorate.
 He failed in that bid, however, losing to the People's National Party led by Portia Simpson-Miller, with the PNP gaining 42 seats to the JLP's 21.
 Following that defeat, Holness served as Leader of the Opposition from January 2012 to March 2016, when he once again assumed the position of prime minister.
 In 2020, the Labour Party won a landslide in another general election, and on 7 September Holness was sworn in for another term as prime minister.

 In October 2011, at the age of 39, Holness became the youngest person ever to be prime minister in Jamaica's history.
 In March 2016, aged 43, he became the youngest to ever be elected prime minister.
 He is also the first head of government to receive a doctorate degree while serving in office, at present, the only currently serving head of state to have completed a doctorate degree while serving in office.
 He is the first prime minister to have been born after Jamaica gained independence in 1962.
 He is currently the longest-serving prime minister from the Jamaica Labour Party.